QiufangMa/AgentImpact2YANG/draft-xxx-yang-agent-challenges.md

 # A Reference Architecture and Typical Workflows

-This section uses a simplified layered agentic AI reference architecture compliant with {{?I-D.draft-wmz-nmrg-agent-ndt-arch}}
+This section uses a simplified layered agentic AI reference architecture compliant with {{?I-D.wmz-nmrg-agent-ndt-arch}}
 and describes two typical workflows: the network service provisioning/optimization and the fault troubleshooting.
 The workflows cover scenarios from configuration generation to YANG modelled data consumption, which are essential to expose and derive the gaps in {{gaps}}.
 Note that these flows are not the only possible ones.
 The intent flows shown here are just examples, i.e.,